clojurebridge-minneapolis/track1-chatter/Pages/Page 1_Intro TOC.md

 #### Entering Comands

 Confirm you have all the required software/apps installed prior to starting your project.
-The [required tools][] were installed during _Install Fest_ on Friday night.
+The [required tools](#required_tools) were installed during _Install Fest_ on Friday night.

-[required tools]: link above

-We will show examples of commands in termnial (also called the command line).
+We will show examples of commands in terminal (also called the command line).
 Our prompt is the dollar sign; everything _after_ the dollar sign is the command you enter.
-You do not need to type "$:" in your terminal.
+You do not need to type `$:` in your terminal.
 We may we enter multiple commands in the same snippet -- the dollar sign indicates a new command to enter.
 You should enter each command individually.

-The terminal, or command line, you use may have different prompts ($:), only enter the text after the prompt.
+The terminal, or command line, you use may have different prompts (`$:`), only enter the text after the prompt.

 Open your terminal and enter the commands below to confirm you have the correct tools installed.